-- 6.1.22 The reference level has been established on the average of performance in 2011-12 and 2012-13 with upper and lower control limits set at 3 times the difference from the reference level for the selected years.
-The trend is stable. - 6.1.23 The methodology used to calculate distribution losses was revised and improved from 2007-08 and data prior to this has not been plotted.
+- 6.2.27 NI Water's consultation response stated that it believed distribution losses would be an explanatory factor rather than an indicator which should be included in the 'water infrastructure' serviceability assessment. - 6.2.28 We agree and can confirm that this is how we intend to use this data during PC15.
+The distribution loss performance trend is therefore included here for information only. - 6.2.29 The methodology used to calculate distribution losses was revised and improved after 2007-08 so data prior to 2008-09 should not be considered as equivalent.
 A further change in methodology introduced in 2013-14 resulted in an increase of 2 Mld in reported leakage.
-Continuing investment to reduce leakage should result in a gradual reduction in distribution losses through PC15, allowing the company to work within the reference levels and control limits set out above.
+Continuing investment to reduce leakage should result in a gradual reduction in distribution losses through PC15.

-6.2.
+6.3.
 Assessment of water non-infrastructure indicators